-At Bc, we have done split tests with a combination of 2 or all 3 copy types, and found that engagement varies between different styles for different audience selections.
+At Bc, we have done split tests with a combination of some or all copy types and found that engagement varies between different styles for different audience selections.

-The results of a LinkedIn ad campaign we ran for one of our clients in the technology industry shows that empathetic-type copy performed better than the question-type copy in a campaign targeted at managing directors, marketing directors and CIOs in Australia.
-The empathy style received twice the number of clicks (13 vs 6) and almost double the click-through rate (0.3% vs 0.19%) compared to the question style.
+The results of a LinkedIn ad campaign we ran for one of our campaigns at Bc recently showed that question-led copy performed better than the empathy-led copy in a campaign targeting marketing managers in Australia.
+The question style received twice the number of clicks (9 vs 4).

 However, testing shows that preferences differ from audience to audience.
-Let’s go through a test we ran for another client.
-Using the same two copy types as the above ads, this campaign was targeted at information system analysts in Australia and New Zealand.
-As you can see from the screenshot below, the question-type copy performed better than the empathetic-type copy.
+Let’s go through a test we ran for one of our clients.
+Using the same two copy types as the above ads, this campaign was targeted at business owners and MDs of SMEs in Australia and New Zealand.
+As you can see from the screenshot below, the empathy-led copy performed better than the question-led copy.

 The lesson?
-Different audience groups react differently to different copy styles, hence it’s important to have a few ad variations in your campaigns to cater for varying tastes and to find out which variation works as the best trigger.
+Different audience groups react differently to different copy styles, therefore it’s important to have a few ad variations in your campaigns to cater for varying tastes and to find out which variation works best.

-Bc takeaway: Remember to run tests with the same opposing element at least 3 times before you draw a conclusion.
+Bc takeaway: Remember to run multiple tests with the same opposing element until you get sufficient and meaningful data to draw a conclusion.

 2. Audience selection